Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

-The \emph{lookdown construction} in Section~\ref{sec:lookdown} will enable us to recover information about ancestry in the infinite population limit.
-Roughly speaking, each particle is assigned a unique ``level'' from $[0,\infty)$ that functions as a label and thus allows reconstruction of lineages.
+However, the \emph{lookdown construction} in Section~\ref{sec:lookdown} does just this -- \llabel{whatis_lineage} the construction enables us to recover information about ancestry in the infinite population limit, and thus gives a concrete meaning to $(L_t)_{t \ge 0}$. \llabel{Linf_mention} Roughly speaking, each particle is assigned a unique ``level'' from $[0,\infty)$ that functions as a label and thus allows reconstruction of lineages.
 The key to the approach is that levels are assigned in such a way as to be exchangeable, so that sampling a finite number, $k$ say, of individuals from a given region is equivalent to looking at the individuals in that region with the $k$ lowest levels.
 Moreover, as we pass to the infinite population limit, the collection of (individual, level) pairs converges, as we show in Theorem~\ref{thm:lookdown_convergence}.
 See~\citet{etheridge/kurtz:2019} for an introduction to these ideas.
 In particular, even in the infinite population limit, we can sample an individual from a region (it will be the individual in that region with the lowest level) and trace its line of descent.
-This will allow us to calculate, for each $x$ and $y\in\IR^d$, the proportion of the population at location $x$ in the present day population that are descended from a parent who was at location $y$ at time $t$ in the past.
+This will allow us to calculate, for each $x$ and $y\in\IR^d$, the proportion of the population at location $x$ in the present day population that is descended from a parent who was at location $y$ at time $t$ in the past.
 To make sense of this in our framework, in Section~\ref{sec:lineages_proof}, we justify a weak reformulation of this idea.

-We are interested in two questions.
+We are interested in two questions about the limiting process.
 First, when is the motion of an ancestral lineage, given complete knowledge of the population process, a well-defined process?
-In other words, is knowledge of the process $(\eta_t)_{t=0}^T$ that records numbers of individuals but not their ancestry sufficient to define the distribution of $(L_t)_{t=0}^T$?
-Second, does the process have a tractable description?
+In other words, is knowledge of the process $(\eta_t)_{t=0}^T$ that records numbers of individuals but not their ancestry sufficient to define the distribution of $(L_t)_{t=0}^T$? \revpoint{1}{15} Second, does the process have a tractable description?